PAPER D

 · Risk mitigation strategies are effective.

-6. HOUSING RENEWAL GRANTS
+HOUSING RENEWAL

 The audit was carried out as part of the 2004-05 Audit Plan agreed by the Audit Panel on 29 July 2004.
 The overall objective was to provide assurance to management that the Council’s Housing Renewal Grants System is operating in accordance with management control arrangements.
 The audit was carried out by interviewing relevant officers and carrying out testing on selected areas to determine the level of compliance with Council policies and procedures.